njagwani/Docker-Jenkins-DevOps/README.md

 ## STAGE 4

 - Creating MySQL server on Docker Container
-- Creating a test database and creating tables on MySQL server on Docker Container
+- Creating a test database and creating tables on MySQL server installed on Docker Container
 - Creating an AWS S3 bucket and IAM access.
 - Taking an SQK backup and uploading to S3 bucket manually
 - Automating the SQL Backup and Upload Process to AWS S3 Bucket with Shell Script